Luke-Yost/fs-journal/quizzes/week04.md

 **1.** What is the difference between `asynchronous` code and `synchronous` code?
 <!-- enter you answer in the space below -->
 ```
+Asynchronous code is code that does not necessarily run in order.
+Some requests for data that go outside the code can be instructed to wait and then run code based on if what data was returned.
+While waiting for that data, the rest of the code is still being ran.

+Synchronous code means that the code has to run in the exact order that it was written and called in.
+If there is a request for outside data and there is a time delay to receive a response, the code will effectively stop running until some sort of response is received.
 ```
 **2.** What is an event listener?
 <!-- enter you answer in the space below -->